Preterm Births and Possible Risk with C-Sections.

 The reason for this latest insight into Caesarean Section or C-sections is the recent findings from a study looking into C-sections for the patients who’s babies are preterm.
 The predominate belief, prior to this study, was that C-sections were the best choice for babies that were headed towards being born preterm.

 The idea may have been the belief that the babies weren’t improving or growing adequately while in the uterus and that they would do better in the hospital.
+This was considered an elective Preterm births.
 But one way or another, it was believed that a C-section would be safer for the unborn baby.

 But instead, it was brought to light that Caesarean Section may actually lead to additional medical problems including respiratory distress, possibly learning disabilities, and cerebral palsy.
 This could increase the risk of breathing problems including Asthma in the years to come.
 Yet, the babies born through Vaginal Births were no more likely to develop seizures, Brain bleeds [hemorrhage], or sepsis.